shiva-shiva/Workout-Tracker/README.md

     2- Run npm install to install dependencies required for this project.

-    3-Run node server.js to start the application.
+    3- Run node server.js to start the application.

 ## 💻usage
 *Instructions and examples for use:*</br>